tomdiggle/TDNotificationPanel/README.markdown

 [![](http://www.tomdiggle.com/assets/images/tdnotificationpanel-success-thumb.png)](http://www.tomdiggle.com/assets/images/tdnotificationpanel-success.png)

 ## Requirements
-TDNotification has been tested on iOS 6+ and is compatible with ARC projects.
+TDNotificationPanel has been tested on iOS 6+ and is compatible with ARC projects.
 It depends on the following Apple frameworks:

 - Foundation.framework
 - UIKit.framework